shristituladhar/SQL-DataWarehouseProject/README.md

 ## License

 This project is open-sourced under the [MIT License](LICENSE).
-You're welcome to explore, use, and build on it - just give credit where it's due.
+You're welcome to explore, use, and build on it, just give credit where it's due.